-During Fiscal Year 2014 42% of the agency's funds were spent on Wildlife Resources and 31% were costs associated with Law Enforcement (regulation of recreational hunting and fishing).
-Infrastructure, which includes dam safety and boating access, accounted for 8% of expenses.
-Education and Outreach was also over 8 percent.
-The Agency's administrative functions accounted for less than 10 percent of the funds expended in FY14.
+During Fiscal Year 2016 47% of the agency's funds were spent on Wildlife Resources and 27% were costs associated with Law Enforcement (regulation of recreational hunting and fishing).
+Education and Outreach accounted for approximately 9 percent of expenditures.
+The Agency's administrative functions accounted for 17 percent of the funds expended in FY16.
+Note: Administrative cost accounted for a larger share of the agency's expenditures due to the centralization of VITA charges.